-Practice #4 - Fleet WO Form
+Example #4 - Fleet WO Form

-- 1. Copy "ACT2012 Work Order Detail Complete" and rename it "Fleet WO Detail". - 2.
-Remove the Location, Billing, and User Defined Fields (and Frames); - o Note: When removing multiple fields, you may find it useful to turn off the "Auto Refresh".
+- 1. Copy "Work Orders Full Form" and rename it "Fleet WO Detail". - 2.
+Remove the Location, Billing, and User Defined Fields (and Frames);

+o Note: When removing multiple fields, you may find it useful to turn off the "Auto Refresh".
 This option is enabled by default.
 When turned on, the form will refresh automatically each time a change is made.
 If this option is turned off, you will not see the visual impact of your form changes until you turn the Auto Refresh back on, or click the Refresh button on the toolbar.

 - 3. Add the System ID 1 field onto the form - 4.
-Use the handle to move the System ID 1 field to the header section at the top of the form. - 5.
-Change the field label from "System ID 1" to "Vehicle". - Click on the label in the Detailed Form Editor and type "Vehicle" in the text box. - 6.
-Use the handles to move the Recorded and Cost Frames higher up in the form. - Notice how when you move a Frame, all fields included in the Frame move as well. - 7.
+Use the handle to move the System ID 1 field to the header section at the top of the form. - Change the field label from "System ID 1" to "Vehicle".
+Click on the label in the Detailed Form Editor and type "Vehicle" in the text box. - 6.
+Use the handles to move the Recorded and Cost Frames higher up in the form.

+Notice that when you move a Frame, all fields included in the Frame move as well. - 7.
 Save and Close the form.

-Practice #5 - Fleet WO Form 2
+Example #5 - Create Fleet Asset WO Form

-- 1. Copy "LUCITY WO Fleet Asset" and rename it "Fleet WO Asset". - 2.
-Select the "Asset Rec #" field and open the Form Details dialog. - 3.
-Notice how the Hidden Type is set to "True". - 4.
-The Default Type should default to "Fleet". - 5.
-Notice how the field is set to "Required". - 6.
-Change the Label for Asset to "Fleet ID". - 7.
-Set the Control Type equal to "Textbox Control". - 8.
-Add the following fields:
+- 1. In Work Order Manager, Work Order Assets, Copy "Assets Form" and call it "Fleet WO Asset". - 2.
+Delete Fields that would not be needed for a Fleet Asset including Category - a.
+Discuss User fields and how they can now be mapped to the Asset record - 3.
+Select the "Asset Rec #" field and open the Form Details dialog. - a.
+Set the Hidden Type "True". - b.
+Set the Default Type to "Fleet". - c.
+Set the field to "Required". - d.
+Change the Label for Asset to "Fleet ID". - e.
+Set the Control Type equal to "Textbox Control". - 4.
+Add the following fields: - a.
+WO Cost - b.
+Asset Comment - 5.
+Change the Width of the Asset Comment field to 550. - 6.
+Change the Label of the Asset Comment field to "Fleet Comment". - 7.
+Change the Tab Order, if desired.

-WO Cost

-Asset Comment

-- 9. Change the Width of the Asset Comment field to 550. - 10.
-Change the Label of the Asset Comment field to "Fleet Comment". - 11.
-Change the Tab Order, if desired. - 12.
-Save and Close the form.

-Practice #6 - Create New Fleet WO View
+Example #6 - Create New Fleet WO View